 For investors in stocks and bonds, tax-loss harvesting can turn losers into partial winners.
-It’s a popular tax-minimization strategy under which investors sell losing investments and then deduct those losses on their tax returns.
-Most investors employ these tax-smart moves in December, but you can use it year-round.
+But what is it, exactly?
+In short, it’s a popular tax-minimization strategy under which investors sell losing investments and then deduct those losses on their tax returns.
+Most investors employ this tax-smart move in December, but you can use it year-round.

 This strategy can work in two ways.
-First, investors use the strategy to offset the profit, or capital gains, they earn on their other investments.
+First, investors use the strategy to offset capital gains taxes earned on their other investments.
 The offset amount is unlimited.
-But if you have investment losses left over, you can apply up to $3,000 to lower your income taxes (on salary or hourly wage, etc.).

-Say you’re on track to lose $10,000 in Apple stock this year and have no other profits from capital gain sales to report.
-You can take the $3,000 deduction on your 2018 taxes, then use the remaining $7,000 again (or carry it forward) to offset capital gains or income in future tax years.
-It’s like the gift that keeps on giving.
+As an example, let’s say you’re on track to lose $10,000 in Apple stock this year and have no other profits from capital gain sales to report.
+You can take a $3,000 deduction on your 2018 on your income taxes, then use the remaining $7,000 again (or carry it forward) to offset capital gains or income in future tax years.
+It’s the gift that keeps on giving.

-Also, tax-loss harvesting goes hand-in-hand with “rebalancing” the portfolio — another strategy that forces you to sell (when your fearful lizard brain resists), freeing up money that can be invested again according to your core investment objectives and risk-tolerance levels.
+Also, tax-loss harvesting goes hand-in-hand with “rebalancing” the portfolio — another strategy that forces you to sell assets freeing up money that can be invested again according to your core investment objectives and risk-tolerance levels.

 What Are Capital Gains?